-We may disclose your personal information for any of the purposes for which it is primarily held or for a related purpose where lawfully permitted.
+We may disclose your personal information for any of the purposes for which it is primarily held, or for a related purpose where lawfully permitted.
 We may disclose your personal information where we are under a legal duty to do so, including circumstances where we are under a contractual duty to disclose information.

-Related Purpose Disclosures
+- Related Purpose Disclosures

 We outsource a number of services to contracted service suppliers (CSPs) from time to time.
 Our CSPs may see some of your personal information.
 Typically, our CSPs would include Software solutions providers, IT contractors and/or Background checking and screening agents.

 We take reasonable steps to ensure that terms of service with our CSPs recognise that we are bound by obligations to protect the privacy of your personal information and that they will not do anything that would cause us to breach those obligations.